-My coaching developed through being an educator: teaching journalism at postgraduate diploma level, and journalism, creative non-fiction writing courses for adult education.
+My coaching developed through being an educator: teaching journalism at postgraduate diploma level, and journalism, blogging and creative non-fiction writing courses for adult education.
 I currently teach script writing at Queen Mary University of London where I am studying for my PhD.

 I’m an AFHEA and have a City and Guilds Award in Education and Training.